Benchmark Career Advice, advice-centre

 An interviewer will probably dig around for red-flag areas, and role playing your answers will help you deal with these gracefully.

-Deal with the fear that you’d leave as soon as something better came along (expressed in the “over-experienced /over-qualified” question) by explaining why the job is such a good match.
-Conversely, answer the “under-experienced” objection by reminding the interviewer of your other qualities.
+Deal with the fear that you'd leave as soon as something better came along (expressed in the "over-experience / over-qualified" question) by explaining why the job is such a good match.
+Conversely, answer the "under-experienced" objection by reminding the interviewer of your other qualities.